Boomika2005/Tax-Filing-Assistant-System/README.md

     pip install -r requirements.txt

     `````````````````````````````````
-5. Install API Mentioned below and add the API's by creating a folder named ".streamlit" in root of the directory inside that create a file name
+5. Install API Mentioned below and add the API's by creating a folder named ".streamlit" in root directory inside that create a file name
- ".toml".
+ "secrets.toml".

    ```````````````````````````````````````````````````
     - GROQ_API_KEY=your_groq_api_key